AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Choosing_the_Right_Approach/README.md

 ## Promise.all()

-A JavaScript feature that allows you to wait for multiple promises to complete before then running a further operation based on the results of all the other promises.
+A JavaScript feature that allows you to wait for multiple promises to complete before running a further operation based on the results of all the other promises.

 **Useful for...**